TurtlesRcool4/TurtledRcool4/README.md

 [Brief Introduction - Remove this afterwards]

-I am a aspiring Cyber Security Professional who loves the travel the United States and enjoy good food, culture and vibes.
+I am a aspiring Cyber Security Professional who loves to travel the United States and enjoy good food, culture and vibes.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in life has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My experiences have fueled a strong passion for cybersecurity, and I am actively transitioning into the field with the goal of securing a Tier 1 SOC Analyst role to apply my foundational security knowledge and contribute to security operations.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]